Zoom Meeting Information

 - Remote hearings may only be converted to in-person hearings with leave of court.
 Please immediately contact Yvette Deas, Judicial Assistant to Judge Surber, at CAD-divisionDVTD@pbcgov.org, if you are requesting that a hearing be converted to live.
 Only the persons necessary for the hearing should come to the courthouse.

-- All Non-Essential proceedings are being held remotely on Zoom until further order of the Chief Judge.
+- All Non-Essential proceedings shall be held remotely on Zoom until further order of the Chief Judge.
 Video Appearance is required for all hearings where testimony will be received.
 Attorneys for the Defense shall communicate with their clients and Assistant State Attorneys shall communicate with the victims to ensure that the parties do not come to the courthouse for remote hearings.
+If a defendant's presence is being waived please file a written waiver with the Court.

 Attorneys for the Defense shall communicate with their clients and Assistant State Attorneys shall communicate with the victims to ensure that the parties do not come to the courthouse for remote hearings.